 Segways were also so much fun that we made yet another video about it!
 Seriously, this is something that you have to see to experience it.

-At the end of our third day in Estonia, we decided to visit the Horisont bar at the Swissotel Tallinn, which was right next door to our AirBnB apartment.
+At the end of our third day of our Tallinn Itinerary in Estonia, we decided to visit the Horisont bar at the Swissotel Tallinn, which was right next door to our Airbnb apartment.
 The bar is at the top of the 28-story hotel, which is one of a pair of towers that are the tallest buildings in Tallinn.
 The views out over the city are just fabulous.
 I had a mango, chilli and coriander martini, which was the perfect tipple to warm up after a cold weekend in Tallinn!

 If you are looking for somewhere a little bit further from the well-beaten tourist trails in Europe, then a weekend in Tallinn should be on your list.
 Given the increasing numbers of stag and hen parties looking for new stomping grounds in the form of cheap city breaks to Tallinn, as well as the Baltic cruise ships bringing in their passengers for holidays in Tallinn, you’d be wise to get there before the crowds do.
 Trust us, short breaks to Tallinn will not be peaceful forever!

 Have you visited Tallinn?
 Do you have any other ideas for things to do during a weekend in Tallinn to add to this list?
 We’d love to hear your thoughts and feedback in the comments below!

 And if you like the videos in this post, do subscribe to our YouTube channel for more vlogs of our travels coming soon!

 DISCLAIMER: Please note that this post contains affiliate links.
 If you use these links to make a purchase or a booking, we will receive a small commission from the vendor at absolutely no cost to you.